-The convergence part of the above theorem follows using the classical Borel-Cantelli lemma so that it holds even for the case when $m=n=1$.
-The divergence case is a direct consequence of the theorem below.
+The convergent part of the above theorem follows using the classical Borel-Cantelli lemma so that it holds even for the case when $m=n=1$.
+The divergent case is a direct consequence of the theorem below.